dospalabras/clock/README.md

 To build and install clock software:

-1) Install the Arduino IDE from https://www.arduino.cc/en/main/software
+1) Download and install the Arduino IDE from https://www.arduino.cc/en/main/software
 2) Run the Arduino IDE and select the board manager in the Tool->Board->Board Manager menu and search for esp32 and install the esp32 board libraries.
 3) Select and install Adafruit NeoPixel library from the Sketch->Include Library->Manage Libraries... menu